20 Points to Consider When Buying a New House

-I once lived on a street that was twenty minutes walk from the nearest local shop.
+I once lived on a street that was a 20-minute walk from the nearest local shop.
 That meant I couldn't even buy a pint of milk without considerably more effort than I wanted to make.
 There was also no local store in the vicinity to buy any emergency items at night.
 I really noticed the lack of local amenities, even though I only lived there for eight months.
 Aside from those eight months, I've always lived in an area with at least one shop around the corner.

 Some people move to the middle of nowhere and don't have a problem with a lack of amenities.
 But it is an important point to think about, since the ease with which you can access shops, public transport, local schools and other community facilities can make a real difference to how happy you ultimately feel in a new home.

 7. Are You Happy With the Local Schools?